wzh176/Ge-Bulk-Bandstructure-VASP/README.md

 INCAR : Contains all the control parameter
 KPOINTS : Contains the K-point Sampling scheme
-POSCAR : Contains information on unit cell and the basis atoms POTCAR : Pseudo-Potential File used by VASP
+POSCAR : Contains information on unit cell and the basis atoms POTCAR : Pseudo-Potential File used by VASP  (NOTE THAT, one should obtain a license from VASP official website)

-The calculation flow is shown as
+The calculation flow is shown as below,
 1. Structure Relaxation with considering HSE06
 2. The static self consistant calculation with considering HSE06
-3. Prepare the KPOINTS file by using vaspkit
+3. Prepare the KPOINTS file by using "vaspkit"
 4. Band structure calculation with considering HSE06

 For the details, please refer to script_for_job_submission.sh